Cheeseburger Salad and Creamy Pickle Dressing

 Instructions

-1. Cook the meatballs according to the package directions and keep warm until ready to use.
+1. Cook the meatballs according to package directions and keep warm.

-3. Cut the bun tops into strips and then into cubes and place on a baking sheet.
+3. Cut the bun tops into strips, then into cubes, and place on a baking sheet.

-4. Bake in the oven for 15 minutes until browned.
-Remove from the oven and cool until ready to use.
+4. Bake for 15 minutes, or until browned.
+Remove from oven and cool.

-5. Combine the ingredients for the dressing together in a bowl and whisk to combine.
+5. Combine dressing ingredients in a bowl and whisk to combine.

-6. Assemble the salad by placing the chopped romaine in a large salad bowl then top with the cheese, tomatoes, onions and croutons.
+6. Assemble the salad: Place chopped romaine in a large bowl.
+Top with cheese, tomatoes, onions, and croutons.

-7. Add the meatballs in last then toss with desired amount of the dressing.
+7. Add meatballs.
+Toss with desired amount of dressing.

 8. Serve immediately.